-- Consideration of stability and drainage issues relating to former quarry on the western boundary of site as part of any planning application; - Appropriately designed access forming part of any planning application, located towards the southern part of the sites frontage to Cockett Lane; - Pre-determination archaeological evaluation submitted as part of any planning application and post-determination mitigation measures secured by condition on any planning consent are likely to be required to reflect the medium to high archaeological potential of the site; - Appropriate phasing of residential and employment uses. - Developer funded localised sewer capacity improvements as required.
+- Consideration of stability and drainage issues relating to former quarry on the western boundary of site: - Appropriately designed access located towards the southern part of the sites frontage to Cockett Lane: - Pre-determination archaeological evaluation and post-determination mitigation measures to reflect the medium to high archaeological potential of the site; - Appropriate phasing of residential and employment uses. - Localised sewer capacity improvements as required.